faberfelicis/CSICode/README.md

 ## Description
 Attempt to build reaper CSI extension on linux.
 CSI extension (source code available at https://github.com/FunkybotsEvilTwin/CSICode) is only supported on Win & MacOS.
 The approach is to setup CMake with a specific focus on the linux platform while keeping the multi-platform capabilities of CMake (Win32 & Apple).
 The template for the CMake configuration is shared at https://github.com/ak5k/reaper-sdk-vscode.
-Please visit this page as this is a great ressource to understand how top setup a multiplatform development environment for Reaper extensions using Visual Studio Code and CMake.
+Please visit this page as this is a great ressource to understand how to setup a multiplatform development environment for Reaper extensions using Visual Studio Code and CMake.

 So far there is no change to the CSI code base.
 The only elements added in the git linux-build-branch are :
 - CMakeLists.txt configuration file, with some path updates